fwkz/dill/README.md

 _default: `49151`_
 #### peek.listener `string`
-Address on which `Peek` will be exposed. `Peek` is a TCP debug server spawned alongside the `dyntcp`.
+Address on which `Peek` will be exposed. `Peek` is a TCP debug server spawned alongside the `dill`.
 Connecting to it will return the current state of the routing table.
 By default `Peek` is turned off.

 _default: `""`_
 ```